 A uint8_t1 is an unsigned 8-bit integer.
 A uint16_t is an unsigned 16-bit integer.
-Your programs should use network byte order.2 So, to send a Hello command, your client must send exactly three bytes to the server.
+Your programs MUST use network byte order.2 So, to send a Hello command, your client would send exactly three bytes to the server.